nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Viewing help : `help`
 Format: `help`

-> Help is also shown if you enter an incorrect command e.g. `abcd`<br>
+> Help is also shown if you enter an incorrect command e.g. `abcd`.<br>
 > <img src="images/UIhelp.png" width="600">

 #### Create a new task: `add`
-Adds a new task to the tasks list or a new event to the event calendar.<br>
+Add a new task to the tasks list or a new event to the event calendar.<br>
 Todo format: `add NAME`<br>
 Deadline format: `add NAME DATE END_TIME`<br>
 Event format: `add NAME DATE START_TIME END_TIME`